Table of Contents

 Revelation 20:4 gives us the answer: “And I saw thrones, and they sat on them, and judgment was committed to them.”
-The righteous will be given a chance to look at the heavenly records during the 1000 years and see how just and fair God’s judgement of all the world is.
+During the millennium, the righteous will be given a chance to look at the heavenly records and see how just and fair God’s judgement of all the world is.
 They will see that those who remained unrepentant deserve the sentence they receive.

 Daniel 7:22 says, “judgment was given to the saints of the most High.”
 This judgment will take place in heaven according to Daniel 7:9,10.
 The apostle Paul also referred to this judgement saying: “Do ye not know that the saints shall judge the world?”
 (1 Corinthians 6:2, 3).

-This process allows God’s character to be vindicated before all.
+This process allows God’s character to be vindicated before all before the Lord actually punishes the wicked.
 At the resurrection of the righteous, many may wonder why some of their loved ones are not in heaven.
 Others may wonder why some of the people they thought should not be in heaven are there.
-This period of investigation will allow the righteous to find the answers to all their questions and thus all doubt is erased concerning God’s justice.
+This period of investigation during the millennium (1000 years in heaven) will allow the righteous to find the answers to all their questions and thus all doubt is erased concerning God’s justice.

 In His service,